einarlove/Bunny.prototype/README.md

 # Bunny.prototype
-A HTML5 Canvas game featuring a bunny who is always on the lookout for the next carrot.
+An HTML5 Canvas game featuring a bunny who is always on the lookout for the next carrot.
 This was a school project in game design around January 2013 where we were to focus on story, esthetics, game mechanics and technology.

 ![Level concept](http://github.com/einarlove/Bunny.prototype/raw/master/readme-files/still-frame.jpg?raw=true)